lizkim17/Structural-Thinking---Psychological-Constraint-2/research-assessment.md

     2.  .gitingore comprehensively excludes unnecessary, private, and very large files and are commented appropriately

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
         -   Grader comments:
-            -   .gitignore should include (minimally) a localonly folder and pdf render files (e.g., the \*\_files folder, .ttt, .tex., .log, etc.), as well as comments describing the ignored items (in addition to the default ignored items if you’re using a template)
+            -   .~~gitignore should include (minimally) a localonly folder and pdf render files (e.g., the \*\_files folder, .ttt, .tex., .log, etc.), as well as comments describing the ignored items (in addition to the default ignored items if you’re using a template)~~

 4.  effectively use version control